MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 By using the existing automation that runs Azure, command-line tools reduce that overhead.

-Command-line tools automate routine operations, standardize database fail overs, and pull data that provide powerful insight.
+Command-line tools automate routine operations, standardize database failovers, and pull data that provide powerful insight.
 Command-line tools not only give you the ability to scale your tasks in Azure, but they also make much easier to share.
 Sharing a script is much easier than a lengthy wiki page with time consuming screenshots.

 Using a command-line tool isn't always necessary, but it's a useful skill to have.

 ## Azure CLI vs Azure PowerShell

-Azure CLI and Azure PowerShell are command-line tools that create and manage Azure resources.
+Azure CLI and Azure PowerShell are command-line tools that enable you to create and manage Azure resources.
 Both are cross-platform, installable on Windows, macOS, and Linux.

 **Azure CLI**